sk-t3ch/AWS-API-With-ALB-And-Lambda-Quickstart/blog_post.md

 To create a Lambda using CloudFormation, it is necessary to define a Lambda Function, a Role to run the Lambda and a Permission for the ALB to invoke the Lambda:

-### Application Load Balancer

-The Load Balancer is placed across public subnets as it needs to be accessible **from** the internet.
-The ALB is configured to listen to HTTP traffic on port 80 and forward it to the Lambda:

     Lambda:
         Type: AWS::Lambda::Function
         Properties: